Lindenwood University: Rankings

-In the 2020 U.S. News & World Report Best College rankings (released in September 2019), Lindenwood was ranked #293-#381 among national universities.
+In the 2020 U.S. News & World Report Best College rankings (released in September 2019), Lindenwood was ranked #293–381 among national universities.
 Lindenwood ranked 327 out of 395 in the National Universities category of The Washington Monthly's 2019 University Rankings.

 Faculty and research

 Lindenwood has a student-faculty ratio of 13:1 and an average class size of 25 students.
 Unlike many universities, Lindenwood does not use graduate students to teach classes.
 The university currently has 716 faculty, including 233 full-time faculty and 558 adjunct faculty.

 Lindenwood is home to the John W. Hammond Institute for Free Enterprise, which was founded in 2013 and comprises three focus centers: the Center for Economics and the Environment, the Liberty and Ethics Center, and the Duree Center for Entrepreneurship.
-The Hammond Institute is under the direction of Dr. Howard J. Wall, a former vice president and economist at the Federal Reserve Bank of St. Louis, who joined Lindenwood in 2011 as director of the Institute for the Study of Economics and the Environment.
+The Hammond Institute is under the direction of Howard J. Wall, a former vice president and economist at the Federal Reserve Bank of St. Louis, who joined Lindenwood in 2011 as director of the Institute for the Study of Economics and the Environment.